fbuccioni/aequum-nestjs-hexa/README.md

 `http://localhost:{port_number}/health`

-most probably you will get a result back as follow
+most probably you will get a result back as follows

 > **Example**

 > {"status":"ok","info":{"alive":{"status":"up"}},"error":{},"details":{"alive":{"status":"up"}}}

-mertics
+Metrics

 to get the default metrics of the application you can use the following endpoint